 DMZ Network: What Is a DMZ & How Does It Work?

 Network administrators must balance access and security.
-Your employees must tap into data outside of the organisation, and some visitors need to reach into data on your servers.
+Your employees must tap into data outside of the organization, and some visitors need to reach into data on your servers.
 But some items must remain protected at all times.

 A DMZ network could be an ideal solution.
 Use it, and you'll allow some types of traffic to move relatively unimpeded.
 But you'll also use strong security measures to keep your most delicate assets safe.